Vix Technology: San Francisco

 In April 1999 the ERG-Motorola alliance was contracted to the largest smart card project in United States to design, build, operate and maintain the Clipper (then called TransLink) fare payment system in the San Francisco Bay Area.
 The contract encompasses the six largest transit operators, including buses, light, medium and heavy rail carriers, and ferries.
 Muni and Caltrain began accepting TransLink on all routes starting in September 2008.
 Bay Area Rapid Transit (BART) began accepting it in early 2009, followed by SamTrans and Santa Clara VTA.
 However, when Motorola withdrew from the contract, the MTC refused to assign it solely to ERG because it was concerned that ERG had insufficient operating capital.
 On 27 May 2009, the contract was assigned from Motorola and ERG to Cubic Transportation Systems.
 TransLink was renamed Clipper and officially launched on 16 June 2010 with Cubic as the operational partner.

 Stockholm

 In April 2003, ERG signed a contract with Stockholm's public transport authority, Storstockholms Lokaltrafik (SL) to implement a smart card based fare collection system.
 The contract involved the upgrade of the current rail and metro magnetic ticketing system to contactless smart cards, together with the extension of the system to the bus network, sales outlets, and new ticket vending machines.
 The contract included the issuing of over one million cards.
 The system went into public trial from September 2008 and became widely available to the public in 2009.

-During 2021 SL started to phase out the system and it is scheduled to shut down by March 2023.
+During 2021 SL started to phase out the system and it was shut down in March 2023.